 The Turnstile and Your Ticket

-Enter your ticket with the magnetic strip facedown into the ticket slot at the turnstile.
+If you’re using the contactless Navigo card, simply tap the card on the card reader and walk through.
+If you’re using a paper ticket, place the ticket (magnetic strip facedown) into the ticket slot at the turnstile.
 It will take the ticket and then spit it back out at you.

 Keep your ticket because workers randomly check tickets (they hide around the corner).
 If you don’t have a ticket they’ll fine you between €25-€50.